Sara L.M. Davis: Career

 Davis is senior researcher on the Digital Health and Rights Project at the Graduate Institute of International and Development Studies in Geneva.
 She previously taught courses on sexual violence in conflicts and emergencies at the Geneva Centre for Education and Research in Humanitarian Action.
 She was Senior Human Rights Advisor at The Global Fund to Fight AIDS, Tuberculosis and Malaria, where she led the process of establishing minimum human rights standards for grant agreements in 140 countries that receive Global Fund support; launched a human rights complaints procedure at the Global Fund Office of the Inspector General; and published and implemented grant guidance on funding human rights programs as part of Global Fund HIV, TB, Malaria and Health System Strengthening grants.
 Prior to joining the Global Fund she was the founder of Asia Catalyst, a nonprofit organizations that works with marginalized communities in East and Southeast Asia.
 Davis founded Asia Catalyst in 2006.
 Before that, she conducted research and advocacy for Human Rights Watch and Open Society Institute.
 Davis has worked on issues related to HIV/AIDS and human rights, police abuse, housing rights, environmental rights, and rule of law in China, Thailand, Burma, Cambodia and Indonesia.
+In 2026, Davis is working as a professor at the University of Warwick.